Circus Maximus (game): Combat during the race

+Victory

+Each race is three laps.
+The driver that crosses the finish line first wins the race.

+Advanced rules

+Optional rules include Wreck Location, Running Over Wrecks, Dragged Drivers, Runaway Teams, and Running for Cover.

+Campaign game

+A campaign is ten races long.
+Players are given a starting amount of money, and can increase that by winning races and by betting on race outcomes.
+A player does not have to bet on their own team.
+At the end of the campaign, it does not matter how many races a player has won; the player who has accumulated the most money is the winner.
+There are also rules for increasing point values of drivers and horses through experience, engaging in skullduggery against other teams, and recovering from injuries.

 Publication history

-Circus Maximus, designed by Michael E. Matheny, was originally called Chariot Racing when it was published in 1979 by Battleline Publications, a subsidiary of Heritage Models.
+Circus Maximus, designed by Michael Matheny, was originally called Chariot Racing when it was published in 1979 by Battleline Publications, a subsidiary of Heritage Models.
 (Chariot Racing and a one-on-one combat game called Gladiator were sold together under the name Circus Maximus.)
 When Battleline was sold to Avalon Hill in October 1979, the new owners published the two components of Circus Maximus as two separate games.
 While Gladiator retained its original title, Chariot Racing was renamed Circus Maximus.
 Don Greenwood worked on the second edition.

+In 1984, Avalon Hill released a video game for MS-DOS based on the rules of the board game.

 Reception

 In the September 1979 edition of Dragon, Tim Kask was effusive in his praise of the original Chariot Racing, saying, "To put it simply, it is the best treatment of chariot racing that I have seen to date.
 The rules are ridiculously simple, as are the actual mechanics of the game.
 There are campaign rules that allow you to set up entire racing seasons; there are rules for accruing experience by continued racing and high placement.
 There are even provisions for skullduggery and sabotage.
 The game itself moves very fast and seldom gets boring.
 In the greatest movie traditions, you can outfit your cart with scythe blades and chop up your opponent’s wheels, or flog his horses to spook them or lash enemy drivers.
 Shades of great sport, even if your chariot tips over and drags your driver to his doom under the thundering hooves of the other teams."